pea-easy/peadoc-en/src/v2/cookbook/debugging-in-vscode.md

 You must have Chrome and VS Code installed.
 Make sure to get the latest version of [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension installed in VS Code.

-Install and create a project with the [vue-cli](https://github.com/vuejs/vue-cli), with the instructions for installation documented in the readme of the project.
+Install and create a project with the [vue-cli](https://github.com/vuejs/vue-cli), with the instructions for structure documented in the readme of the project.
 Change into the newly created application directory and open VS Code.

 ### Showing Source Code in the Chrome Devtools